 - 1 ⅓ cup palm sugar (brown sugar or molasses can be used instead)

 - 1 ⅓ cup soy sauce (reduced sodium soy sauce is best)

-- Combine ingredients in a small sauce pan and stir to dissolve the sugar while you bring the sauce to a low boil over medium-high heat.1 ⅓ cup palm sugar, 1 ⅓ cup soy sauce
+- Combine ingredients in a small saucepan and stir to dissolve the sugar while you bring the sauce to a low boil over medium-high heat.1 ⅓ cup palm sugar, 1 ⅓ cup soy sauce

-- Once you reach a boil, reduce heat and simmer until the liquid becomes syrupy (viscous) about 10-15 minutes.
+- Once you reach a boil, reduce heat and simmer until the liquid becomes syrupy (viscous), about 10-15 minutes.
 Be sure to stir frequently to prevent over-boiling. *Add optional ingredients once simmering.
 Stir in molasses, garlic cloves, diced ginger, lime leaves, star anise, cloves, coriander seeds, and/or black peppercorns if desired.1 tablespoon molasses, 2-4 cloves garlic, ½ tablespoon ginger, 2 curry lime leaves, 2 star anise, 2 cloves, ¼ teaspoon coriander seeds, ¼ teaspoon black peppercorns

 - The sauce is done when it clings to your spoon when drizzled back into the sauce pan.

 - Remove from heat and allow to cool completely (the sauce will continue to thicken while cooling).
-Store in airtight container.
-Will keep refrigerated for up to 2 weeks.
+Store in an airtight container.
+Will keep refrigerated for up to 2 months.

 Angela is an at home chef that developed a passion for all things cooking and baking at a young age in her Grandma's kitchen.
 After many years in the food service industry, she now enjoys sharing all of her family favorite recipes and creating tasty dinner and amazing dessert recipes here at Bake It With Love!